-As per the Section 50 of the CGST Act, 2017 a tax payer is liable to pay interest on late payment are:
+As per the section 50 of the CGST Act,2017, a tax payer is liable to pay interest on late payment, in case of:

-- 1. Delayed payment of tax - 2.
+- 1. Delayed payment of tax; - 2.
 Input tax credit has been claimed in excess or where it was not eligible to be claimed / tax liability has been shown to be less than the actual.